 The methodology follows the 2006 IPCC Guidelines, with calculations performed using Approach 1 (error propagation).
 This method estimates uncertainty for the base year, the current reporting year, and the overall trend.
-The Error!
-Reference source not found. presents a detailed breakdown of emission sources, including fuel combustion, industrial processes, and waste management.
+The Annex II presents a detailed breakdown of emission sources, including fuel combustion, industrial processes, and waste management.
 Each category includes specific estimates of activity data uncertainty and emission factor uncertainties, providing a comprehensive analysis of Georgia's emissions data.

 1.7.
-GENERAL ASSESSMENT OF COMPLETENESS
+General assessment of completeness

 1.7.1.
-INFORMATION ON COMPLETENESS
+Information on completeness